-not seen as much these days due to their decline, this is where all the kids used to go to play their videogames
+not seen as much these days due to their decline - thanks to home consoles and Internet cafés - this is where all the kids used to go to play their videogames

 .
 Rows of them, in big, gloriously fashioned cabinets.
-Often in darkly lit rooms to let the video displays shine and maintained in states from squalid to spit-shined, the machines flash
+Often in darkly lit rooms to let the video displays shine and maintained in states from squalid to pristine, the machines flash

 to themselves even when not being played.
 More recent examples often feature Dance Dance Revolution